Adultism: Usage

-A study by the Crisis Prevention Institute of the prevalence of adultism found an increasing number of local youth-serving organizations addressing the issue.
+A study by the Crisis Prevention Institute on the prevalence of adultism found an increasing number of local youth-serving organizations addressing the issue.
 For instance, a local program (Youth Together) in Oakland, California, describes the impact of adultism, which "hinders the development of youth, in particular, their self-esteem and self-worth, ability to form positive relationships with caring adults, or even see adults as allies", on their website.

+Adultism has been used to describe the oppression of children and young people by adults, which is seen as having the same power dimension in the lives of young people as racism and sexism.
+When used in this sense it is a generalization of paternalism, describing the force of all adults rather than only male adults, and may be witnessed in the infantilization of children and youth.
+Pedophobia (the fear of children) and ephebiphobia (the fear of youth) have been proposed as antecedents to adultism.

 Similar terms

-Adultism when used to describe the oppression of children and young people by adults, which is seen as having the same power dimension in the lives of young people as racism and sexism.
-It is treated as a generalization of paternalism, allowing for the broad force of adulthood beyond males, and may be witnessed in the infantalization of children and youth.
-Pedophobia (the fear of children) and ephebiphobia (the fear of youth) have been proposed as the antecedents to adultism.
-Gerontophobia, or its antonym, gerontocracy, may be extensions of adultism.

-Similar terms such as adult privilege, adultarchy, and adultcentrism have been proposed as alternatives which are more morphologically parallel.
-The opposite of adultism is jeunism, which is defined as the preference of young people and adolescents over adults.
+Terms such as adult privilege, adultarchy, and adultcentrism have been proposed as descriptions of particular aspects or variants of adultism.

-National Youth Rights Association describes discrimination against youth as ageism, which is any form of discrimination against anyone due to their age.
-Advocates of using 'ageism' also believe it makes common cause with older people fighting against their own form of age discrimination.
-However, a national organization called Youth On Board counters this, arguing that "addressing adultist behavior by calling it ageism is discrimination against youth in itself."
+National Youth Rights Association describes discrimination against youth as ageism, taking that word as any form of discrimination against anyone due to their age.
+Advocates of using the term 'ageism' for this issue also believe it makes common cause with older people fighting against their own form of age discrimination.
+However, a national organization called Youth On Board counters this based on a different meaning of "ageism", arguing that "addressing adultist behavior by calling it ageism is discrimination against youth in itself."

 Causes

-In his seminal 1978 article, Flasher explained that adultism is born of the belief that children are inferior, professing that adultism can be manifested as excessive nurturing, possessiveness, or over-restrictiveness, all of which are consciously or unconsciously geared toward excessive control of a child.
-It has been associated with psychological projection and splitting, a process whereby 'the one with the power attributes his or her unconscious, unresolved sexual and aggressive material' to the child – 'both the dark and the light side...hence the divine child/deficit child' split.
+In his seminal 1978 article, Flasher says that adultism is born of the belief that children are inferior, and he says it can be manifested as excessive nurturing, possessiveness, or over-restrictiveness, all of which are consciously or unconsciously geared toward excessive control of a child.
+Adultism has been associated with psychological projection and splitting, a process whereby 'the one with the power attributes his or her unconscious, unresolved sexual and aggressive material' to the child – 'both the dark and the light side...hence the divine child/deficit child' split.

-Recently, theologians Heather Eaton and Matthew Fox proposed, "Adultism derives from adults repressing the inner child."
+Theologians Heather Eaton and Matthew Fox proposed, "Adultism derives from adults repressing the inner child."
 John Holt stated, "An understanding of adultism might begin to explain what I mean when I say that much of what is known as children's art is an adult invention."
 That perspective is seemingly supported by Maya Angelou, who remarked: